 The most significant known benefit of the low-FODMAP diet is its relief for people with IBS.
 Most of the research on the diet is about IBS symptoms.
 A 2011 study published by Monash University found that 76% of IBS patients reported improved symptoms on a diet restricting high-FODMAP foods.

-3. Are eggs allowed in low FODMAP Diet?
+3. Are eggs allowed in a Low FODMAP Diet?

 Eggs are on the list of foods you are allowed to have on a low FODMAP diet.
 They help because they are rich in proteins and nutrients and very low in fermentable carbohydrates.